 Depending on the person, you might find that you want to call a family meeting to address everyone at one time or speak to your closest family individually.
 The most important part of this conversation is being as honest and open as possible about your condition, your concerns, and your needs.

 Be up-front.
 This topic will always be difficult, but you might find getting the initial statement out of the way a relief.
 Some of your family and friends might have had an inkling this is a problem in your life, and hearing you say it aloud might give everyone comfort.

 Share how you feel.
-Tell them you are scared, that you’re overwhelmed, that you don’t know what will happen next.
-Addiction complex and terrifying, and admitting your feelings about it opens conversation for everyone to express their concerns.
+Express to them you are scared, that you’re overwhelmed, and that you don’t know what will happen next.
+Addiction can be complex and terrifying, and admitting your feelings about it opens conversation for everyone to express their concerns.
 Be true to yourself, and allow the walls you have built to come down a little.